CumulusNetworks/docs/content/cumulus-linux-57/System-Configuration/Netfilter-ACLs.md

 - The switch silicon reorders rules when `switchd` writes to the ASIC, whereas traditional `iptables` execute the list of rules in order.
 - All rules, except for POLICE and SETCLASS rules, are terminating; after a rule matches, the action occurs and no more rules process.

 - When processing traffic, rules affecting the FORWARD chain that specify an ingress interface process before rules that match on an egress interface.
-As a workaround, rules that only affect the egress interface can have an ingress interface wildcard (only *swp+* and *bond+*) that matches any interface you apply so that you can maintain order of operations with other input interface rules.
+As a workaround, rules that only affect the egress interface can have an ingress interface wildcard (only *swp+* and *+*) that matches any interface you apply so that you can maintain order of operations with other input interface rules.
 For example, with the following rules:

     ```
     -A FORWARD -i swp1 -j ACCEPT